๐Ÿ†—Language and Cognition

 Why This Matters

-Aphasia isn't just a vocabulary term to memorize—it's your window into understanding how the brain organizes language.
+Aphasia isn't just a vocabulary term to memorize.
+It's your window into understanding how the brain organizes language.
 When you study these different types, you're really learning about functional localization: the principle that specific brain regions handle specific cognitive tasks.
-The AP exam loves to test whether you understand why damage to different areas produces different symptoms, not just what those symptoms are.
+Exams test whether you understand why damage to different areas produces different symptoms, not just what those symptoms are.

 Each type of aphasia demonstrates a key concept: the distinction between language production and comprehension, the role of neural pathways connecting brain regions, and how damage location predicts deficits.
-Don't just memorize that Broca's aphasia involves non-fluent speech—know that it proves production and comprehension are handled by different neural systems.
-That's the thinking that earns you points on FRQs.
+Don't just memorize that Broca's aphasia involves non-fluent speech.
+Know that it proves production and comprehension are handled by different neural systems.
+That's the kind of thinking that earns full marks on free-response questions.

 Production vs. Comprehension Deficits